 Proteq does not separately recognise embedded derivatives in insurance contracts, such as options to surrender insurance contracts at a fixed amount, or at a fixed amount and a guaranteed interest rate (i.e. closely linked to the basic insurance contract), but recognises them under the host contract from which they stem.
-The time value of the embedded options is not included in the measurement of the embedded derivative.
+The time value of the embedded options is not included in the measurement of the embedded derivative, but it is taken into account when determining LAT.